 4. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer involving staff work related to the administration of rules, regulations, policy, procedures and processes, or overseeing or coordinating unit operations or functioning as a staff assistant to a higher ranking commissioned officer on a year-for- year basis for the required experience.

 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.

-1. Two years of experience with Financial Management Information Systems (FMIS)/Advanced Purchase Inventory Control System (ADPICS).
+One year of experience with Financial Management Information Systems (FMIS)/Advanced Purchase Inventory Control System (ADPICS).

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

 • Personal Leave- new State employees are awarded six (6) personnel days annually (prorated based on start date).